Youth Development Volunteer Initiative

 *Volunteer Connector Organizations include agencies that connect individuals with volunteer opportunities and support organizations in effectively using those volunteers to create meaningful change in local communities.

-• Implementation of new programming, expansion* of existing programming, or replication of promising models that either
+YCPI funds can be used for implementation of new programming, expansion* of existing programming, or replication of promising models that either:

-Contact Chris Woods, MSA's Program Officer for Volunteer Initiatives, for more information!
+Contact Ian Whalen-Stone, MSA's Program Officer for Volunteer Initiatives, with any questions!